Why Is Protein Important?

 The Bottom Line

-Adding high-protein foods to your diet can support muscle repair, satiety, and overall health.
-Whether you’re a meat-lover or vegetarian, the options above provide plenty of ways to meet your protein needs.
-Remember, balance is key - combine these foods with a variety of nutrient-dense choices for the best results.
+Adding high-protein foods to your diet can improve muscle repair, enhance satiety, and support long-term health.
+Whether you’re a meat lover, pescatarian, or vegetarian, there are countless ways to meet your protein needs.